Kawassaki/Kawassaki/README.md

 👋 Hi!
 My name is Felipe Kawassaki,

-🏢 I'm Frontend Engineer at Farfetch currently;
+🏢 I'm Frontend Engineer at ICapital Network currently;

 💼 I have been working as a frontend developer since 2015 always seeking to be up to date with the latest concepts and techniques regarding to Javascript and ES because it's my main stack